 Starting in October 2018, we will begin to offer Dental Implants.
 This is a great service for patients that have to have a tooth extracted, and is an alternative treatment to a Dental Bridge.
 Dental Implants are also great for patients with Dentures as the implants allow the denture to snap in and hold it in place.
 Come in for an implant consult.

-For a LIMITED TIME, single implant special for $3000!
+For a LIMITED TIME, single implant and crown special for $3000!
 Call us for a consult today!

 We perform multiple types of exams, but our two most common exams are a routine recall exam and a new patient exam.
 During both of these exams, we typically examine a patient's hard and soft tissue (palate, gums, teeth, tongue, etc.).
 Additionally, we may also take x-rays—which would include bitewing (to see in between teeth) or periapical (to see the roots of the teeth) images.